DISCOVERING THE Best BEACHES OF WESTERN AUSTRALIA

 With pure white sand and a beautiful coral reef, you can’t go past a day of swimming and snorkelling over the reef gardens at Turquoise Bay.

-A northerly current caused by a break in the outer reef creates a perfect snorkeling opportunity.
+A northerly current caused by a break in the outer reef creates a perfect snorkelling opportunity.
 Enter at the southern end of the bay and enjoy the scenery as the current takes you north over the reef.

 A tip for snorkelers; make sure you wear fins!
 The current is strong, and fins will help you snorkel more safely.

-Then once you’ve had enough of swimming and snorkeling, head back to Exmouth and drop in at the Whalebone Brewing Co.
+Then once you’ve had enough of swimming and snorkelling, head back to Exmouth and drop in at the Whalebone Brewing Co.
 The Whalebone Brewing Co. is in the industrial area of Exmouth and offers a unique experience.
 They offer a range of craft beers (brewed on site) and scrumptious pizzas made from local produce.
 And with outdoor seating, a play area for the kids, and a firepit, it has its own unique vibe.
 They also host local and travelling musicians to entertain you.
 If you like chilli in your drink, try the Spyhop Ginger Beer – It will knock your socks off!

 Location: Turquoise Bay is 60kms north-west of Exmouth in the Ningaloo Marine Park.
 The drive takes a little under an hour.